csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     Item myItem = new Item(desc, price);
     ```

-    In this code, if the user enters a negative number, the `myItem` object will have a negative price, even though that doesn't make sense.
+    In this code, if the user enters a negative number, the `myItem` object will have a negative price, even though that does not make sense.

 - One way to guard against "bad" user input values is to use an `if` statement or a conditional operator, as we saw in the previous lecture (Switch and Conditional), to provide a default value if the user's input is invalid.
 In our example with Item, we could add a conditional operator to check whether `price` is negative before providing it to the `Item` constructor: